Find Affordable College Courses

 On average, human development graduates from UCM take out $28,661 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $180.

-Full Human Development & Family Studies at University of Central Missouri Report
+Read full report on Human Development & Family Studies at University of Central Missouri

-University of Missouri - Columbia ranked #9 on this year’s Most Popular Child Development & Family Studies Bachelor’s Degree Schools in the Plains States Region list.
-Located in the city of Columbia, Mizzou is a public college with a very large student population.
+University of Missouri - Columbia landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree human development and family studies programs.
+Located in the city of Columbia, Mizzou is a public college with a fairly large student population.

 The average amount in student loans that human development majors at Mizzou take out while working on their Bachelor's Degree is $23,935.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $439.